 How do I report stormwater pollution?

 To assure our streams stay healthy and beautiful, the City of Mission Hills encourages its citizens to promptly notify the City or Johnson County of any observed pollutants in the storm drains.
-Reports can be made to the Johnson County Stormwater Management Program by visiting their website or by calling their hotline at 913-715-6969.
+Reports can be made to the Johnson County Stormwater Management Program by calling their hotline at 913-715-6900.

 Make a report when: